pletfix/oauth-plugin/README.md

     cp -R ./vendor/pletfix/oauth/views/* ./resources/views/

-If you like to use an another root path, have a look in the plugin's route entries in `./vendor/pletfix/ldap/config/routes.php`.
+If you like to use an another route path, have a look in the plugin's route entries in `./vendor/pletfix/ldap/config/routes.php`.
 You can override  or modify the route entries in the application's route file `./config/boot/routes.php` like you wish:

     $route->get('auth/oauth/{provider}',  'Auth\OAuthController@login');